naokimas/gillespie-tutorial/README.md

 - mt19937ar.c: Mersenne Twister.
 Copyright (C) 1997 - 2002, Makoto Matsumoto and Takuji Nishimura,
    All rights reserved.
 See the comments in the beginning of the code for the full copyright statement.
-- tools-readfile.cc: Functions to read network files
+- tools-readfile.cc: Functions to read network files and manage memory
 - rrg-N100k5.mat: A regular random graph with N=100 nodes and degree 5.

 - plot-trajectories-gillespie-tutorial.py: Plotting trajectories of the stochastic dynamics, producing the figures in the article